Happening February 27/28, 2026

 You may register as an individual or as a team.
 Teams must consist of 3-5 students.
 It is recommended you form your team in advance.
 Invite your friends or connect with other participants over the coming Slack channel to form a team together!

-No. The Climate Solutions Hackathon is a hybrid event, so you can join us in the Crocker Science Center or take part in the comfort of your home.
+No. The Climate Solutions Hackathon is a hybrid event, so you can join us in the L.S.
+Skaggs Applied Science Building and/or take part in the comfort of your home.

 Participation is free of charge and we provide all the food and beverages you need for our in-person attendees.